 Length 5 in

 Weight 0.35 oz

 “Abundant and well-known, the Common Yellowthroat has succeeded by being a nonconformist.
 As the only one of our warblers that will nest in open marshes, it is found in practically every reed-bed and patch of cattails from coast to coast” (Kaufman, p.
 550).

-Fall migration for the yellowthroat is casual, with some birds lingering in northern areas into October.
-The species is so widespread that yellowthroats use all four North American flyways.
+Fall migration for the yellowthroat is casual with some birds lingering in northern areas into October.
+The species is so widespread that yellowthroats will use all four North American flyways.
 Western birds are likely to use the coastal aspect of the Pacific flyway and winter in Mexico and Central America.